Future Frontiers analytical report: the future of work in Australia

-Going beyond the headlines of robots stealing our jobs, Professor Peter Gahan and his team from the University of Melbourne's Centre for Workplace Leadership explore the impact of technology on the global and Australian labour force.
+Going beyond the headlines of robots stealing our jobs, Professor Peter Gahan, Dr Joshua Healy and Daniel Nicholson from the University of Melbourne's Centre for Workplace Leadership explore the impact of technology on the global and Australian labour force.

 - Predictions of widespread job destruction could be overstated, and many studies don't take job creation or transformation into account.